skamireddi/immunichain/Lab/CloudComposerLab.rst

 .. image:: Images/69.png

-15. Once you are on the homepage, **log into the Healthcare provider** you assign to your child
+15. Once you are on the homepage, **log into the Healthcare provider** you assigned to your child

 16. Once you are in the home page of the Healthcare Provider, **click on Continue of Add Immunization**